8. Hong Kong Disneyland

 However, rather than the placid and far-too-brief N’avi River Journey in Florida’s Pandora, the California land’s boat ride is rumored to use the highly-advanced ride system behind Shanghai’s Pirate ride, meaning it can slow down, speed up, reverse direction, and tackle drops.
 Imagineers promise a “dynamic, intense and emotional” experience from the attraction, meaning it’s meant to fuse the beauty and grace of Na’vi River Journey with the thrills and awe of Flight of Passage into a single attraction.

 And last but not least, the park will gain a second elaborate boat ride themed to Pixar’s Coco.
-It’s likely that this ride will be musical and meandering, smartly expanding California Adventure’s family appeal and its dark ride count, giving the park an all-ages, indoor attraction filled with animatronics in the vein of its older sister’s Pirates of the Caribbean, Haunted Mansion, or “it’s a small world.”
+It’s likely that this ride will be musical and meandering, smartly expanding California Adventure’s family appeal and its dark ride count, giving the park an all-ages, indoor attraction filled with animatronics in the vein of its older sisters – Pirates of the Caribbean, Haunted Mansion, or “it’s a small world.”

 What do multiversal trips to the African nation of Wakanda, portals to the alien moon of Pandora, or rivers through Mexico’s land of the dead have to do with California?
 At this point, we can only be glad that Disneyland’s second gate really does stand a chance of being a standalone, full-day park.
 When it’s all said and done, California Adventure will contain a healthy count of E-Tickets, some desirable IPs, and an ambitious ride count.
 Let’s just be glad that it’s not being renamed Disney Adventure World… yet.

-6. Parc Disneyland (Paris)
+5. Parc Disneyland (Paris)

 Ride Count: 21

-When Disneyland Paris opened in 1992, its Parc Disneyland was pretty quickly recognized as the most beautiful and detailed Disneyland-style park on Earth.
+When Disneyland Paris opened in 1992, its theme park was pretty quickly recognized as the most beautiful and detailed Disneyland-style park on Earth.
 The park was carefully crafted to give the inherently American concept of Disneyland a European spin that the French would accept, smartly blending style and substance to create something familiar, but more fantastical.
 Put in simple terms, Disneyland Paris’ castle park somehow has the charm and coziness of Disneyland, the size and grandeur of Magic Kingdom, and the storytelling and detail of DisneySea.

 When the Parisian park borrowed from American classics, it did something unusual… it reinvented them!
-As we saw in our hand-drawn HERE & THERE ride layout collection, the stories you think you know were given an entirely unique European spin to fit into the beautiful and storied park, forming spectacular new rides like Phantom Manor and Space Mountain: De la Terre á la Lune.
+As we saw in our hand-drawn HERE & THERE ride layout collection, the stories you think you know were given an entirely unique stylistic spin to fit into the beautiful and storied park, forming spectacular new rides like Phantom Manor and Space Mountain: De la Terre á la Lune.
 That makes almost all of Disneyland Paris’ rides – even the ones you think you know – fresh experiences.

 Despite its glowing international acclaim, Paris’ Disneyland is in a constant state of catch-up as it tries to recoup the finances that continue to bleed from the undervalued and overbuilt park.
 The 2002 opening of Walt Disney Studios only strained the resort more.
 Thankfully, a multi-year effort to beautify the park and restore it to its grand origin is in effect, and in the meantime, the park finally swapped its Lost Legend: STAR TOURS for the upgraded version other parks debuted years earlier.
 Still, as focus remains on the Studios park for its multi-year rebuild, expect still more overlays and entertainment offerings as the main draws for Parc Disneyland.